MicrosoftDocs/learn/learn-pr/azure/troubleshoot-azure-network-infrastructure/includes/3-exercise-troubleshoot-networking-with-network-watcher.md

 ## Use Connection Monitor to run tests from the frontend to the backend

 Run the same test in the opposite direction.
-Let's set up a test in Connection Monitor.
+Let's set up another test in Connection Monitor.
 Start by creating a test from the frontend VM to the backend VM.

-1. Under **Monitoring**, select **Connection monitor**.
+1. From Network Watcher pane, in resource menu under **Monitoring**, select **Connection monitor**.
 The **Network Watcher | Connection monitor** pane appears.

-1. From the top menu bar, select **Create**.
+1. From the command bar, select **Create**.
 The **Create Connection Monitor** pane appears.

 1. On the **Basics** tab, enter the following values for each setting.